 Rakatirataka is about having the mana or authority to give effect to Kāi Tahu culture and traditions in the management of the natural world.
-Recognition of the relationship of Kāi Tahu and their culture and traditions with their ancestral lands, water, sites, wāhi tapu, and other taoka are embedded in the Resource Management Act and the Treaty.3
+Recognition of the relationship of Kāi Tahu and their culture and traditions with their ancestral lands, water, sites, wāhi tapu, and other taoka are embedded in the RMA and the Treaty.

-The Kāi Tahu ki Otago Natural Resources Management Plan is an expression of rakatirataka.
+The Kāi Tahu ki Otago and Ngāi Tahu ki Murihiku Natural Resource and Iwi Management Plans are an expression of rakatirataka.
 The active involvement of Kāi Tahu in resource management decision-making processes is a practical means of giving effect to rakatirataka.